jpyoo/NBAdam/README.md

 This repository contains the implementation and experimental results for the paper "Neural Balancing Adam Optimizer (NB-Adam)" authored by J.P.
 Yoo.
 The paper introduces a novel optimizer that incorporates synaptic balancing into the training of neural networks, improving both accuracy and stability over standard optimization methods.

+A more detailed explanation and results can be found [here](https://drive.google.com/file/d/1Q0_jpQUwzvaDOlAyLrG6Cs_FtEvpvMo1/view?usp=sharing).

 ## Overview

 The NB-Adam optimizer modifies the traditional Adam optimization algorithm by including a balancing mechanism that ensures the Euclidean norms of incoming and outgoing weights at each neuron are equal throughout training.
 This self-regularizing feature enhances model performance significantly, particularly in complex neural network architectures.